 Inside the Odescalchi Castle

 You can visit the entire castle in an hour or two, but feel free to take it easy, as nobody will rush you.
 Each room has long, explicative signs in the English language telling the function of the space and anecdotes about the ancient owners.
 It’s easy to explore independently.
-The rooms, the gardens and courtyard, and the exterior have been preserved in an exceptional way.
+The rooms, the gardens and courtyards, and the exterior have been preserved in an exceptional way.
 I suggest you take your time to observe the collection of antique furniture, the decorations on the ceilings, and the view of the lake from the windows and the defensive walls.
 Follow the arrows and directions, and you’ll be able to walk through any of the rooms open to the public, nearly 20 in all.

 Frescoes inside the Bracciano Castle

 Most of the rooms that you’ll visit offer brilliant frescoes attributed to the schools of Antoniazzo Romano (15th Century) and Pisanello (17th Century).
-Some of them represent figures from classic mythology like Hermes or Apollo.
+Some of them represent figures from classical mythology like Hermes or Apollo.
 Others recount historical episodes, like the entrance of Lord Gentil Virginio Orsini into Bracciano at the head of the Aragonese troops.
 The ceilings exhibit interesting geometrical motifs in strong colors like red and blue.

 The location I have found to be most attractive in the entire castle is the bedroom of Isabella, Duchess of Bracciano during the 16th Century.
 Isabella was born into the eminent Tuscan family of the Medici.
 Her marriage to Paolo Giordano Orsini, Lord of Bracciano, was decided when they both were little more than children.
 This demonstrates how eminent the Orsini family was, that his heir could marry into the Medici family, the most prominent family in Italy at the time.
 The peculiar feature of the Red Room, as Isabella´s bedroom is also called, is the trap hidden behind a small wooden door in a corner of the room.
 This is said to consist of a tight pit filled with blades, and was destined for Isabella´s one night stands… The room contains Venetian furniture from the 17th century and the frescoes on its ceiling are the only ones that preserve the original colors from the 1490s.